 The patent filing does provide more details on how relationship models between sites might be recognized, including links that might have been added by an untrusted third party hidden within a site’s source code.

-How much relevance weight does the anchor text from a link provide to the ranking of a page in search results?
+How much anchor text relevance weight from a link provide to the ranking of a page in search results?

 It may depend upon a number of factors, including how related or affiliated the search engines might think the sites doing the linking are to the site being linked to are, how related or affiliated sites linking to the destination page might be, how related the text or phrase in the link might be to the page being linked to might be, and possibly some “reasonable surfer” type features associated with the link.